IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketTradeAPI.md

 IG uses the proposed FIX Tag PositionID.
 This field is used in Position message dialogues to uniquely identify discrete positions

 ###	RefOrderID and RefOrderIDSource
-IG supports the use of RefOrderID and RefOrderIDSource to identify Orders and Positions on which another Order may be contingent, Accordingly RefOrderIDSource may have the following values;
+IG supports the use of RefOrderID and RefOrderIDSource to identify Orders on which another Order may be contingent, Accordingly RefOrderIDSource may have the following values;

 * "OrderID"